CarsonScott/Foundations-of-Knowledge/README.md

 # The Foundations of Knowledge

+A theoretical outline of knowledge representation using patterns of change as a fundamental building-block for memory.

 ## 1. Objects and Properties